simvisa logo

 Responding to USCIS Correspondence

 USCIS may contact you to request additional information or documentation to support your marriage-based green card application.
-Once again, it’s essential to follow the agency’s instructions to the letter to avoid delays or denials.
+These could include updated recent photos, proof of the ongoing nature of the marriage, or more records regarding the applicant’s legal status, criminal history, or prior immigration services interactions.

 Carefully review the USCIS communication, noting any specific requirements or deadlines.
-Then, gather the requested documents or information, ensuring that they’re clear and legible and otherwise meet the agency’s guidelines.
+Then, gather the requested documents or information, ensuring that they're clear, legible, and otherwise meet the agency's guidelines.

 If you have any questions or concerns about the request, consider seeking guidance from an experienced immigration attorney or contacting USCIS directly for clarification.